 FireEye is considered a “next generation firewall” company, selling its FireEye Cloud Security as a service to governments, corporations and other large enterprises.
 In addition to offering firewall services and corporate identity protection, the company also investigates threats.
 It is among the fastest-growing computer security companies.

-FEYE had over $1 billion in cash and short-term securities on its books as of September, enough to pay off its long-term debt with room to spare.
-It has been cash flow positive for three of the last four quarters.
-There are no guarantees in this part of the market, but FireEye has gained a solid foothold.
-With a market cap of just $3.5 billion it could also become a takeover candidate.
+FEYE has over $1 billion in cash and short-term securities on its books, enough to pay off its long-term debt with room to spare.
+It consistently has been cash-flow positive.
+There are no guarantees in this part of the market, but FireEye has gained a solid foothold as one of the better cloud computing stocks to buy.
+With a market cap of just $3.5 billion, it could also become a takeover candidate.

 Given the fact that taxes and accounting are its main business, Intuit revenues retain some seasonality, with almost half its sales coming in its quarter ending in April.
 For its 2018 fiscal year, which ended in July, this meant revenue of $5.96 billion, of which $1.21 billion flowed to the net income line.
 Its market cap is over $51 billion.